Drunken boxing: Buddhist style

 Creation of the Buddhist style of Drunken boxing is attributed to Shaolin temple.
 At the beginning of the Tang dynasty (618–907 AD), 13 monks from the Shaolin temple intervened in a great war to help Li Shimin against rebel forces.
 The role of the monks was prominent so Li Shimin, as the next emperor, appreciated the monks' help and bestowed on them officialdom, land, and wealth.
 In ceremony of the victory, he sent the temple a gift of meat and wine.
 Because of the emperor's permission, the monks could abandon the Buddhist rule of not consuming meat and wine.
 This happened around 621 AD and since then, some Shaolin monks have consumed wine.

 According to some, the drunken style was first introduced in the Song dynasty (960–1279 AD).
 It is said that a famous martial artist named Liu Qizan accidentally killed a person and sought refuge in Shaolin to avoid trial and to repent.
-Despite his monastic vows, he still continued drinking wine.
-This was not tolerable by the monks and they wanted to expel him from the temple.
-While completely drunk after consuming a huge amount of wine, he defied and beat the monks, some say more than 30 monks.
-The abbot, after seeing this, praised his skill.
+Despite his monastic vows he still continued drinking wine.
+This was not tolerable by the monks, and they wanted to expel him from the temple.
+When completely drunk after consuming a huge amount of wine, Liu defied and beat the monks, some say more than 30 of them.
+The abbot, after seeing this, praised Liu's skill.
 This drunken style of combat was adopted from him by the monks and refined over the generations.

 The most important Buddhist icons in Shaolin kung fu are Arhats, known in Chinese as Luohans.
-The same holds for the drunken style as a part of Shaolin kung fu, in which, the main character is the drunken luohan.
-Drunken luohan methods in Shaolin kung fu do not appear only in drunken boxing, but in some other styles as well.
+The same holds for the drunken style as a part of Shaolin kung fu, in which the main character is the drunken luohan.
+Drunken luohan methods in Shaolin kung fu do not appear only in drunken boxing but in some other styles as well.
 For example, in Shaolin luohan quan a drunken luohan steps forward, in Shaolin 18 luohan quan one of the 18 characters is a drunken luohan, and in Shaolin mad-devil staff a drunken luohan sways to the sides with disorderly steps.

-As with other Shaolin styles, Shaolin drunken boxing is not a complete stand-alone system itself, but consists of a few barehanded and weapon forms which together with other forms and styles comprise the whole system of Shaolin quan.
+As with other Shaolin styles, Shaolin drunken boxing is not a complete stand-alone system itself, but it consists of a few barehanded and weapon forms which together with other forms and styles comprise the whole system of Shaolin quan.
 Every lineage of Shaolin monks may have one or two barehanded and one or a few weapon forms of drunken boxing.
 The main weapon is the drunken staff, but other weapons such as the drunken sword are also practiced.
-Though the technical contents are almost the same, the drunken forms of different lineages are different and their historical sources are mostly unclear.
+Though the technical contents are almost the same, the drunken forms of varying lineages are different and their historical sources are mostly unclear.